 Conversation is the Ultimate Interface

 For millennia, humans talked to one another and told stories to exchange information.
 Spoken language was the primary means by which information was created, exchanged, and passed down through generations.
 Then writing and print came along and dramatically changed society by increasing the reach and persistence of information.
 The invention of electronic media and computers gave rise to our current information age and a new oral culture that exists alongside writing and print.
 Technology has made information exchange immediate, global, and forever archivable.
 And, in a way, these advancements in technology have brought us even closer to the oral culture we evolved from.
 We’ve entered a new era of information exchange in which we no longer need to write, type, tap, swipe, or read to access information.
-Instead, we can do what’s easiest and most natural for most of us—talk to our computers.
+Instead, we can do what’s easiest and most natural for a lot of us—talk to our computers.

 Linguist Walter Ong, who wrote Orality and Literacy: The Technologizing of the Word, explored the ideas of primary and secondary orality.
 Primary orality is a culture that lacks any knowledge of writing or print.
 Information is created and exchanged in real time via conversation and in storytelling and poetic performances.